 Step 1.
 Do completely turn off your computer.
 Even, remove the power cord.

 Step 2.
 Now, unplug the video cable from the CPU.
 (HDMI/VGA/DVI Cable.)

-Tip: If you’re using VGA Cable to connect the Monitor to CPU.
+Tip: If you’re using VGA Cable connect the Monitor to the CPU.
 Then, do use a “VGA to HDMI Converter“.
-And, connect HDMI cable into the HDMI port.
+And, connect the HDMI cable to the HDMI port.
 And, if you’re using a dedicated graphics card on your PC.
-Then, connect the video cable to the graphics card port, not on the motherboard display port.
+Then, connect the video cable to the graphics card port, not to the motherboard display port.

 Step 3.
-After 10 minutes, plug the video cable back.
+After 10 minutes, plug the video cable back in.
 And, turn on your PC.

 Open Device Manager and find out connected monitor name is appearing in the monitor’s section or not.

 Solution 2: Install Monitor Driver from Windows Optional Updates

 If you’ve recently built a PC, and using the latest Monitor with it.
 Then, you can easily get driver updates for it from Windows Updates.
 Yes, Windows has a hidden section to update monitor and chipset drivers.
 Windows 10/11 comes with an optional updates section in the settings app.
 From there, you can find a driver for your monitor.
 And, this will replace Generic PnP Monitor with your Monitor name.

 1. Press Windows + I key in Windows 11 to open the Settings App.

 2. Click on Windows Updates from the left pane.